- When do I use CLS?

 CLS stands for Consortium Loan Service.
-It is a way to get books and articles quickly from a group of local libraries.
+It is a way to get books quickly from a group of DC-area research libraries.
 This service is used when a GW library does not own the item you are seeking and one of the libraries in the Washington Research Library Consortium (WRLC) does, or GW Libraries do own a copy but it is not available (checked out, missing or lost).

 GW faculty, staff, and students currently registered for credit, except those in the Schools of Public Health, Medicine, Nursing, and Law, are eligible to borrow through Gelman and Virginia Science & Technology Campus ILL services.
 (Students and faculty in Law and Medicine use interlibrary loan services offered by Jacob Burns Law Library and Himmelfarb Health Sciences Library.)

 Looking for a textbook?
 Please visit http://www.gwu.bkstr.com/ for rental and purchase options.
 Interlibrary Loan is not a source for current textbooks.
-If you are looking for older editions of textbooks, pre-2010, we may be able to borrow those from other libraries.
+If you are looking for earlier editions of textbooks, we may be able to borrow those from other libraries.

 Go to the Gelman Library Hours Page or the Virginia Science & Technology Campus Library Hours Page to find the hours the service desks are open.
 Requests can be made via the Interlibrary Loan form 24 hours a day.
 Books are held at the Gelman Check-Out Desk or the Virginia Science & Technology Campus Library.